microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/governanceroledefinition.md

-# governanceRoleDefinition
+# governanceRoleDefinition resource type
-Represents the role definitions.

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-* For scope of Azure resources, it can represent Azure RBAC roles, such as Owner, Reader, Contributor, etc.
+Represents the role definitions.
+For Azure resources, it can represent Azure RBAC roles, such as Owner, Reader, Contributor, etc.

-### Methods
+## Methods

 | Method		  | Return Type	|Description|
 |:---------------|:--------|:--------|:----------|
 |[List](../api/governanceroledefinition_list.md) | [governanceRoleDefinition](../resources/governanceroledefinition.md) collection |List a collection of role definitions on a resource.
 Note: `$filter=resourceId+eq+'<resourceId>'` is required in the query.|
 |[Get](../api/governanceroledefinition_get.md) | [governanceRoleDefinition](../resources/governanceroledefinition.md) |Read properties and relationships of a role definition entity specified by id.|
 No `POST`, `PUT`, `PATCH`, `DELETE` is supported on `roleDefinitions` entity set for now.
-### Properties
+## Properties
 | Key | Property	| Type	    |Description|
 |:----|:----------|:----------|:----------|
 |✓    |id         |String     |The id of the role definition. |